-All pools require maintenance, let’s be clear about that, but the benefit of vinyl pools is that they don’t need quite as much as their concrete or fiberglass counterparts.
+All pools require maintenance, let’s be clear about that, but the benefit of vinyl pools is that they don’t need quite as much as their concrete counterparts.
 Modern vinyl liners are extremely durable.
 Vinyl is a nonporous surface which means it won’t require as many chemicals as a concrete pool.
 Vinyl’s smooth surface also makes it harder for contaminants like algae to take hold and wreak havoc on your pool.
 A well-maintained liner will last many years, but it will need to be replaced at some point.
 However, compare the cost of a new liner to the cost of refinishing a concrete pool (it can climb into the 5 figure neighborhood) and you’ll see that a vinyl liner is also a very cost-effective choice in the long run.
 Vinyl (along with the steel or polymer shell) are less vulnerable than concrete pools to the freeze/thaw cycles that affect colder climates.
 This is especially important if you’re installing your pool in the Midwest or any area where temperatures routinely drop below freezing during the wintertime.

 How Long do Vinyl Liners Last?

 One of the questions we hear most often is “How long do vinyl pool liners last?”
 The answer depends on various factors like the amount of sunlight the pool is exposed to; how much wear-and-tear the pool sustains; and of course, the level of care and maintenance you put into the pool’s upkeep over the years.
 With regular routine maintenance, vinyl pool liners can last for up to 10 years before they need to be replaced, though some may have slightly shorter or longer lifespans.